catseye/Fountain/README.md

 Fountain
 ========

-**Fountain** is a work-in-progress grammar formalism capable of expressing context-sensitive languages (CSLs) and supporting both efficient parsing _and_ efficient generation of sentential forms of those languages.
+Cat's Eye Technologies' **Fountain** is a grammar formalism capable of expressing context-sensitive languages (CSLs) and supporting both efficient parsing _and_ efficient generation of strings conforming to those languages.

-It does this by allowing semantic actions to be interspersed between the terms of a production rule.
-Unlike the imperative semantic actions in a typical parser-generator (such as `yacc`) though, these actions are relational, and are also called _constraints_.
+It does this by allowing semantic actions to be inserted between the elements of a production rule.
+Unlike the imperative semantic actions in a typical parser-generator (such as `yacc`) however, these actions are _relational_, and are also called _constraints_.
 This situates Fountain closer to the Definite Clause Grammars (DCGs) or Attribute Grammars (AGs).

 To support efficient generation, the interspersed semantic actions